Ritz Tower: Site

 The Ritz Tower is at 465 Park Avenue, on the northeastern corner with 57th Street, in the Midtown Manhattan neighborhood of New York City.
 The building faces west toward Park Avenue and south toward 57th Street.
 It is near the Fuller Building and the Four Seasons Hotel New York to the west, 500 Park Avenue to the northwest, and 432 Park Avenue and 450 Park Avenue to the southwest.
+The city block is shared with The Galleria and 135 East 57th Street to the east.

 The Ritz Tower occupies two land lots: a larger lot for residential and commercial use and a smaller lot for commercial and office use.
 The bulk of the building is on an L-shaped lot with an area of 10,247 ft2, a frontage of 112.5 ft along 57th Street to the south, and a maximum depth of 100 ft.
 The corner lot at Park Avenue and 57th Street has an area of 1,401 ft, a frontage of 17.42 ft along 57th Street to the south, and a frontage of 80.42 ft along Park Avenue to the west.
 This arrangement exists because the developer, journalist Arthur Brisbane, never purchased the lot at the corner of Park Avenue and 57th Street.
 This lot contained a brownstone occupied the Roome family, who were loath to sell and instead leased the lot for $15,000 a year.

 The site is at the intersection of two historically fashionable thoroughfares.
 By the late 19th century, the Park Avenue railroad line ran in an open cut in the middle of Park Avenue.
 The line was covered with the construction of Grand Central Terminal in the early 20th century, spurring development in the surrounding area, Terminal City.
 The adjacent stretch of Park Avenue became a wealthy neighborhood with upscale apartments.
 In the late 19th and early 20th centuries, East 57th Street largely contained homes and structures built for the arts.
 Many of the residential structures on 57th Street were replaced with offices, shops, and art galleries by the 1920s.